 Washington University is committed to maintaining a safe and healthy environment for members of the university community by promoting a drug-free environment as well as one free of the abuse of alcohol.
-Violations of the Washington University Drug and Alcohol Policy (https://hr.wustl.edu/items/drug-and-alcohol-policy/) or the Alcohol Policy for Graduate Student Organizations (https://sites.wustl.edu/prograds/university-wide-graduate-student-group-handbook/alcohol-policy-for-graduate-student-organizations/) will be handled according to existing policies and procedures concerning the conduct of faculty, staff and students.
+Violations of the Washington University Drug and Alcohol Policy (https://hr.wustl.edu/items/drug-and-alcohol-policy/) will be handled according to existing policies and procedures concerning the conduct of faculty, staff, and students.
 This policy is adopted in accordance with the Drug-Free Workplace Act and the Drug-Free Schools and Communities Act.